 Sinobo Stadium is located toward the south east of the city of Prague, about 4 kilometres from Prague’s historic centre and main railway station (Hlavni Nadrazi).

 The stadium lies a 20-minute walk away from Prague Vrsovice train station, which has regular service with the main railway station and destinations toward the south and east of the city.

 It is easier to reach the stadium by tram though.
 Lines 4, 7, 22, and 24 pass right by the stadium.
 Tram 22 and 24 are most useful from the historic centre.
-Tram 22 can, for example, be caught from Národní and Spálená street in the historic centre, and from Malá Strana on the east bank of the river Vltava.
+Tram 22 can, for example, be caught from Národní and Spálená street in the historic centre, and from Malá Strana on the west bank of the river.
 Tram 24 can be caught from Jindřišská street near the main railway station.